From its creation by an unknown developer thru today, Burstcoin has had an eventful history. Here you can read about the history of Burstcoin.

 Formation of the PoC Consortium

 In the aftermath of the spam attack, a group formed to continue development called the Proof-of-Capacity Consortium (PoCC).
 The original announcement of the group was posted on August 11th of 2017, the third anniversary of the Burst blockchain.
 Initial activities of the group included improving the wallet software and providing a reliable block explorer.
-This period of time, until development reverted back to community development on January 3rd, 2019, was a period of rapid development and it was during this time that Burstcoin evolved into its advanced state.
+This period of time, until development reverted to community development on January 3rd, 2019, was a period of rapid development and it was during this time that Burstcoin evolved into its advanced state.
 Following the resignation of The Proof of Capacity Consortium from active development of Burstcoin as an official development group, many of the members have continued to be actively involved in the community and provided valuable advice and consultation as the community organized to address future development effectively.

 John Mcafee tweet